practicald2t/hackathon/README.md

 #### Data files
 In the `data` folder, you can find pre-downloaded files for various locations.
-You can use these for development and testing.
-However, feel free to also download the data for the locations of your choice.
+You can use the data in the `dev` subfolders for development.
+Feel free to also download the data for the locations of your choice (up to the API limits).

+Please, do not optimize for the data in the `test` subfolders: we will use these for final evaluation of you system.

 ### ☀️ Subtask #1: Generate the current weather description
 The task is to generate a **description of the current weather** in the city(-ies) of your choice.